saif86/Employee---CPP-Class/README.md

 ### Note:
 You are not allowed to rewrite the same code once written in base class.
 Use code reuse techniques instead.
 Also write default+overloaded constructors for the above three classes.

+## Task 3 - Polymorphism
+Develop a simple payroll application in C++.
+There are three kinds of employees in the system: salaried employee, hourly employee, and commissioned employee.
+The system takes as input an array containing employee objects, calculates salary polymorphically, and generates report.

+### Hint:
+The salaried employee is paid monthly, hourly employee is paid hourly and commissioned employee is paid based on his/her sales.
+All the rates i.e. tax rate, hourly rate, commission rate is entered by the user.
+The final calculated salary should show net pay and not just the gross pay.